microsoftgraph/msgraph-sdk-powershell/src/Education/beta/examples/Update-MgBetaEducationClassAssignmentDefault.md

 Update-MgBetaEducationClassAssignmentDefault -EducationClassId $educationClassId -BodyParameter $params
 ```
-This example shows how to use the Update-MgBetaBetaEducationClassAssignmentDefault Cmdlet.
+This example shows how to use the Update-MgBetaEducationClassAssignmentDefault Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).